amnotafraid/magento2-client/README.md

 				callback
       </td>
       <td align="left">
-        If using promises, do not use this funciton.
+        If using promises, do not use this function.
 If using callbacks, this is the callback function.
 The signature of the callback is: function(err, data) {
             if (err) {
               // handle error